girder/girder_web_components/README.md

 <link rel="stylesheet" href="https://unpkg.com/@girder/components/dist/girder.css">
 ```

-This will expose all the library's components under the global variable `girder`, e.g.
+This will expose all the library's components and utilities under the global variable `girder`, e.g.
-`girder.components.Upload`.
+`girder.RestClient` and `girder.GirderUpload`.

 > **Note:** If importing this library's UMD bundle via a ``<script>`` tag, the incantation for
 > installing the Vue plugin is slightly different: